 71. The ad hoc notion that we ascertain is the ascribable belief that satisfaction is conditioned, by sexual pleasure.

-72. Within the relativity of eros, there is the common principle of philosophy opined.
+72. Within the relativity of eros, there is the factor of the common principle of philosophy opined.

 73. No one can claim to know, what is individually satisfaction, without the experimental state of ecstasy.

-74. This is where the genuine concept of satisfaction is best applied intuitively.
+74. This is where the genuine concept of satisfaction is best applied intuitively, by our minds.

 75. If there was an empiricutic surmisal of the state of our satisfaction, we would discover the intricate nature of its involvement with eros.

-76. We possess the ability to analyse the process of the attainment of satisfaction.
+76. We possess the incredible ability to analyse the process of the attainment of satisfaction.

-77. What we assume is particularly the intrinsic part of its interesting realisation.
+77. What we assume is particularly the intrinsic part of its interesting realisation and capacity.